pezhman-najafie/WindSpeed-Prediction/README.md

 # WindSpeed Prediction
  Based on the characteristics, the amount of precipitation, average temperature, minimum and maximum temperature and wind direction are predicted

-# Creator by Pezhman Najafi
+# Creator by Pezhman Najafie